-We do not promote wildlife performances, animal rides (with the exception of domesticated animals), the use of animals as photographic props or cuddling and playing with wildlife.
+We do not promote wildlife performances, animal rides (with the exception of domesticated animals), elephant bathing, the use of animals as photographic props or cuddling and playing with wildlife.
 We have a few exceptions, principally for our volunteering placements, where human contact may be required for the rehabilitation or care of certain animals.
 However, these are rare, and considered on a case by case basis.

-Captive animal facilities that we do promoteAround the world there are wildlife sanctuaries, rescue and rehabilitation centers which are doing superb work.
+Captive animal facilities that we do promoteAround the world there are wildlife sanctuaries, rescue and rehabilitation centers that are doing superb work.
 These include sanctuaries for elephants which have been retired from the logging or tourism industries, or rescued from unethical owners; it is usually impossible for these elephants ever to be released into the wild due to habituation.
 They also include sanctuaries for animals which have been orphaned, affected by habitat loss, illegally traded or injured.
 In many cases these animals cannot be released, due to habituation or injury, although rehabilitation and release will always be the goal if possible.
 These sanctuaries do not offer rides or performances, and they do not encourage the handling and cuddling of the animals, other than in the exceptions mentioned above.

 We also promote centers which breed endangered wildlife, such as Tasmanian devils and black rhinos.
 Habitat loss, disease (in the case of the Tasmanian devils), threats from poaching (for the rhinos) and habituation means these animals can often not be released for their own safety – but with such immense threats facing them in the wild, captive breeding is, for now, one of several activities which can help avoid extinction – alongside habitat conservation, raising awareness and dealing with illegal trade and poaching.